 The tent rocks geomorphology is a result of rapid incision of the relatively soft volcanic tuff and volcanoclastic materials and perching of relatively resistant blocks of volcanic debris.
 Rapid incision occurs because, like most semi-arid locations, most of New Mexico's rain fall comes in brief burst during very limited times of the year.
-The run-off instead of run-in together wiuth soft ash and silt encourages local gullying, which further encourages localized gully incision in the same location.
-Hence, deep incision occurs without much weathering and rounding of the landforms.
+The run-off instead of run-in together with soft ash and silt encourages local gullying, which further encourages localized gully incision in the same location.
+Hence, deep incision and little back-wasting occurs without much weathering and rounding of the landforms.

 View Valles Caldera in a larger map